jcpetruzza/generics-gadt/README.md

 Particularly interesting are the `GSemigroup` and `GMonoid` instances, since the generic representation of `Vector n a` involves a sum `:*:`, which the generic definitions of `GSemigrouop` and `GMonoid` of course can't handle!
-The trick here is that `Vector 'Z a` and `Vector ('S n) a` can both be treated as if they had no sums in their representation...
+The trick here is that `Vector 'Z a` and `Vector ('Succ n) a` can both be "pruned" and treated as if they had no sums in their representation.

 ## How does it work?

-We use a GADT to represent existential formulas in prenex normal-form with free-variables.
+We use additional types to represent existential types in prenex normal-form with free-variables.
+Variables are represented with a type `Var :: (n :: Nat) -> Type`, using de-Bruijn indices.

-The free variables within the type, in combination with the `QuantifiedConstraints` extension let us eliminate existentially quantified variables in instance declarations.
-Moreover, this type includes two existential constructors: one for GADT-style existentials, where the quantified type appears in the type of the GADT (like `n` in the `VecS` constructor above) and one for non-GADT existential-quantification.
-This allow us, e.g., to get an instance `GEq (Vector n a)`: otherwise, after peeling the existential quantifier for `n` the compiler wouldn't be able to prove that `n` must be the same both on the left and right hand of the `geq` function being defined.
+  - `QF vars t x` is a quantifier-free type `t`, with free variables, given by the assignment `vars` of "type-variables" to types.
+One needs to substitute all free variables in `t` with the values in `vars`.

+  - `Let (a :: ka) vars t x` introduces a new variable, assigning it the value `a`.

+  - `Exists ka vars t x` introduces an existentially quantified variable of kind `ka`.

+  - `Match km pat a t x`, just like `Exists`, `Match` introduces a new quantified variable, of kind `km`, but the value is uniquely determined from the type `a` by "matching" on a pattern `pat`.
+This is a convenient way of representing variables in GADTs like `n` in the case of `VecS` in the definition of `Vector k a` above, where `n` can be known from `k`.
+Knowing that `n` is uniquely defined let us define generic instances for classes like `Eq` or `Semigroup`, where the compiler wouldn't be able to know that the existentially quantified variable must have the same type on both arguments of `(==)` or `(<>)`.

+  - `c :=>: t x` encoding of constraints.

+When writing instances for generic functions, we can rely on the `QuantifiedConstraints` extension eliminate the existentially quantified variables in the `Exists` case.

 ## Known limitations